comScore (SCOR)

 AI Analysis | Feedback

-Jon Carpenter is a media & technology industry veteran.
-He joined comScore as Chief Financial Officer in 2021 and was appointed Chief Executive Officer in July 2022.
-Prior to comScore, he served as CFO at Publishers Clearing House starting in 2016, where he contributed to the transformation and growth of the digital business through both organic initiatives and mergers and acquisitions.
+Jon Carpenter is a media and technology industry veteran with a strong operational focus, strategic acumen, and a proven track record of driving both growth and profitability.
+Prior to his appointment as CEO in July 2022, Mr. Carpenter served as Comscore's Chief Financial Officer since November 2021.
+Before joining Comscore, he was the CFO at Publishers Clearing House starting in 2016, where he played a key role in transforming and growing the digital business through organic initiatives and mergers & acquisitions.
 His career also includes senior divisional CFO roles at Nielsen, Sears Holdings, and NBC Universal.
-He began his career with General Electric in their Financial Management Program.
+Mr. Carpenter began his professional journey with General Electric in their Financial Management Program.

 Steve Bagdasarian, Chief Commercial Officer